AHartmaier/pyLabFEA/README.md

 ## Installation

-The preferred method to use Kanapy is within [Anaconda](https://www.anaconda.com) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html), into which it can be easily installed from [conda-forge](https://conda-forge.org) by
+The preferred method to use pyLabFEA is within [Anaconda](https://www.anaconda.com) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html), into which it can be easily installed from [conda-forge](https://conda-forge.org) by

 ```
 $ conda install pylabfea -c conda-forge